-Copies of documents relating to the Scheme, such as the Trust Deed, SIPO, Product Disclosure Statement, quarterly fund updates, and annual financial statements are available on the Disclose Register at www.business.govt.nz/disclose, scheme number SCH11124.
+Copies of documents relating to the Scheme, such as the Trust Deed, SIPO, Product Disclosure Statement, quarterly fund updates, and annual financial statements are available on the Disclose Register at https://disclose-register.companiesoffice.govt.nz/, scheme number SCH11124.

+Copies of the above documents will be provided free of charge on request to the Manager.
 You may request, at any time, copies of the Trust Deed, SIPO, Product Disclosure Statement, most recent financial statements, and most recent annual report for the Scheme by contacting the Manager at: